I’ve read and watched most reviews of the Canon EOS R, and man, what an echo chamber. The online review game has gotten really lazy.

 Ergonomics & Usability

 Lack Of Joystick – The biggest complaint I see is the lack of a joystick.
 There are a few ways around this.
-The first is the touch screen, and it works really good.
-The touch drag ability when looking through the best EVF I’ve ever used, is really dang good.
-The Sony is good here too, but the Canon is a little smoother, a little more controlled.
+The first is the touch screen, and it works really well.
+The touch drag ability when looking through the best EVF I’ve ever used, is really good.
+The Sony is good here too, but the Canon is a little smoother, and a little more controlled.

 You can program the D-Pad to work as a joystick to adjust your focus point.
 Since you can barely customize the external buttons to do anything cool, this is how I’ve set my D-Pad.
 If you want to reserve your D-Pad for a more custom button setup, you can still use your D-Pad as a focus joystick by pushing the magnifying glass button first.
-Works great, it just requires one press before you can active it.
+Works great, it just requires one press before you can activate it.

 I thought the lack of a joystick would be really hard as I am very dependent on it, but it’s completely fine.
-The D-pad works great and I’m very happy that I’m able to use it!
+The D-pad works great, and I’m very happy that I’m able to use it!

 On & Off Switch In The Wrong Position – Really?
 Is this what camera reviews have come to?
 It’s like phone reviews now spending half their time complaining about the notch.
 Which phone has the bigger notch, some phones have two notches.
-“Whoa! the notch.
+“Whoa!
+The notch.
 Check out that notch!”

 My biggest complaint with the power button is that I have to toggle on and off my camera between shots with my left hand.
 This is annoying when I’m shooting street photography since I’m often holding coffee.
 Or an empty cup of coffee since it’s impossible to find a trash can in Japan.